 Or better yet, take 12.
 You expect your family member to go to 12-step meetings and work the steps with a sponsor.
 Doesn’t it make sense for you to do the same?
-Groups like Al-Anon, Codependents Anonymous, and Adult Children of Alcoholics can help you understand why we call addiction a “family disease.”
+Groups like Al-Anon, Codependents Anonymous, and Children of Alcoholics can help you understand why we call addiction a “family disease.”
 These groups can be wonderful sources of support and encouragement.

 2. Claim your independence

 Start by exploring your codependence.
 Do you know where you end and your loved one begins?
 Are your emotions directly tied to others’ behaviors?
 Many addicts in early recovery admit they don’t know who they are or what they feel.
 You may not be so clear either.
 Melody Beattie’s books on codependence can help you start exploring and setting healthier boundaries.

 If you are working on releasing codependence, you are well on your way.
 Learning to pause before you commit to requests will help ensure you set and honor your boundaries.
 In the pause, you might want to consult with your Al-Anon sponsor or your loved one’s therapist before